mose364/Hands_on_sql/README.md

 5. **GitHub** :GitHub is a cloud-based platform for hosting and managing Git repositories.
 It provides collaboration features such as pull requests, issue tracking, and project management tools.
 # The analysis
+- Each query in this project was designed to examine a distinct aspect of the data analysis job market.
+The approach taken for addressing each question is outlined as follows
+## 1.What are the top-paying data analyst jobs?

 # What I have learned